-When giving your notice of marriage you are required to show certain documents as proof of identity, age, address and marital status.
+When giving your notice of marriage you are required to show certain documents as proof of identity, nationality, age, address and marital status.

 The following list shows what is acceptable for your notice.

 The following original documents (one or multiple documents) must be provided as evidence.
 Photocopies are not acceptable.

 You must provide original documentation to prove how the previous marriage or civil partnership ended (photocopies are not acceptable).
 If you have reverted back to a previous name since the divorce, you will need to provide a certified copy of the marriage or civil partnership to link it with the divorce document.

 If you were divorced in a foreign country, we will need to see the original document issued by that country and an English translation.
 All foreign divorce documents need to be checked thoroughly and from 1 November 2017 you are now required to pay a fee.
 This has been introduced by the General Register Office.
 This fee will be paid when you attend your appointment to give notice.
 The fee is none refundable, and is payable at the commencement of your appointment.
 You may be asked to provide subsequent documents following this check – however, there is no provision for a refund of this fee.

 The fees are £50 for consideration of a foreign divorce document by the Superintendent Registrar.
 This is dependent on the country.

 For consideration of a foreign divorce document by the General Register Office, the fee is £75.
 A photocopy of your original document will be photocopied and posted to the General Register Office during your notice appointment.
 Please note until the General Register Office confirms the document is acceptable you will not be able to have your legal ceremony.

 If you are a widow or widower we will need to see a certified copy of your former spouse's death certificate and your marriage certificate.